WCFB

-WCFB (94.5 FM) is a commercial radio station licensed to Daytona Beach, Florida, serving the Greater Orlando area.
+WCFB (94.5 FM) is a commercial radio station licensed to Daytona Beach, Florida, serving the Greater Orlando and Daytona areas.
 The station is owned by Cox Media Group, and airs an urban adult contemporary radio format.
 Its studios and offices are located on North John Young Parkway in Orlando.
 On weekdays, WCFB carries the syndicated Rickey Smiley Morning Show, as well as an hour of urban contemporary gospel music at 5 a.m., and a Quiet Storm program at night.

 The station has a powerful 100,000 watt Class C signal, heard from St. Augustine to Ocala to Kissimmee.
 (The horizontal polarization in 97,500 watts, but increases to the maximum 100,000 with beam tilt.)
 The transmitter tower is off Redlands Drive in DeLand.